-VII AWARDS - Are provided by IHSAA.
+VII.
+Awards: Are provided by IHSAA.
 No others shall be given.

-A. Sectionals
+- A. Sectionals

-- 1. Trophy to championship team school - 2.
-Ribbons 7 to members of 1st place team
+- 1. Trophy to championship team school

-Regionals

-- 1. Trophy Plates to championship team school - 2.
-Ribbons 7 to members of championship team
+- 2. Ribbons 7 to members of 1st place team

-C. Semi-States
+- B. Regionals

 - 1. Trophy Plates to championship team school

+- 2. Ribbons 7 to members of championship team

+- C. Semi-States

+- 1. Trophy Plates to championship team school

 - 2. Ribbons

 - a. to members of championship team

 - b.
 7 to members of runner-up team

-D. State
+- D. State

 - 1. Trophy

 - a. to championship team school

 - b. to runner-up team school

-2. Medals
+- 2. Medals

 - a.
 5 to staff of championship team school

 - b.
 5 to staff of runner-up team school

 - c.
-5 to staff of 3rd and 4th place team schools
+5 to staff of teams not advancing

 - d.
 7 to members of championship team

 - e.
 7 to members of runner-up team

 - f.
-7 to members of 3rd and 4th place teams

-- Mental Attitude Award Presented by the Executive Committee to an outstanding senior participant who must excel in mental attitude, scholarship, leadership and athletic ability in tennis.
+7 to members of teams not advancing - 3.
+Mental Attitude Award Presented by the Executive Committee to an outstanding senior participant who must excel in mental attitude, scholarship, leadership and athletic ability in tennis.
 Nomination must be initiated by the candidate's principal and coach.